 Collated staples are the latest steel-related product in which U.S. producers have sought AD/CVD protection because increased costs caused by the steel/ aluminum tariffs have made it harder for these US producers to compete against imports.
 The petition primarily targets China, which accounts for over 85 percent of total imports.
 Imports from Korea and Taiwan appear to be negligible (less than 3 percent of total imports), but Petitioner asserts the import volumes from these countries are likely to increase and therefore should be covered by this AD/CVD action.

-This reinforces what the international trade lawyers at my firm have been seeing for the half a year or so: a massive increase in cases being brought against Chinese products in an effort to increase the duties on those products when they enter the United States.
+This reinforces what the international trade lawyers at my firm have been seeing for the last half a year or so: a massive increase in cases being brought against Chinese products in an effort to increase the duties on those products when they enter the United States.
 The media is so focused on the US-China tariff wars, it has pretty much ignored the side wars that the United States is waging against Chinese products by imposing high duties via the AD/CVD mechanism.
-These duties just keep coming and if and when the United States ever do reach a trade deal, these duties will likely be so prevalent as to nullify any deal at least to some extent.
+These duties just keep coming and if and when the United States and China ever do reach a trade deal, these duties will likely be so prevalent as to nullify any deal at least to some extent.
 See The US-China Trade War: Winter is Coming, where we explained why US-China trade will be in a straight-line decline for years, trade deal or no. See also, US-China Tariff Updates: What You Can (and Should NOT) do NOW, where I lay out what you can and should do (and not do) to respond to the tariff war.

 Truth is that with all the trade issues involving China and bipartisan anti-China sentiment prevalent in the United States, now is a great time to bring such actions.
 The international trade lawyers at my firm mostly defend against antidumping and countervailing duty claims instead of bringing them — we represent mostly the overseas producers and exporters and the US-based importers — so I say all this not to encourage more such actions, but as a simple statement of fact.
 If you are importing products from China, you need to assess and know the trade risks of your imports and to think about alternative sourcing.